Main characters (entire play)

 - Hidden Depths: The quiet guy with the cough wrote the Bill of Rights?
 AND 29 of the Federalist Papers?
 Including "Federalist 10?"
 Also his tears at "It's Quiet Uptown" hint at his more sensitive side.
 He's also the one who masterminds Jefferson's election to the presidency and had the idea that saved his campaign.

-- Irony: James Madison was both the shortest and lightest President of the United states at 5' 4'' and 122 pounds.
-Okieriete Onaodowan, the actor who originated the role on Broadway, is a six foot tall former football player.
+- Irony: James Madison was both the shortest and lightest President of the United States at 5' 4'' and 122 pounds.
+Okieriete Onaodowan, the actor who originated the role on Broadway, is a 5'11", muscular former football player.
 Subsequent productions go in a similar direction, as an actor who fits Madison's description would hardly be able to pull off the role of Hercules Mulligan, whom Madison's actor must double as.

 - Number Two: Becomes Jefferson's right-hand man.